quinnyyy/bucourses/README.md

 * We saved # of credits as a string to the database.
 We should try to save it as a number.
 * server/server.ts: Do error handling
 * public3/src/components: Define a type to represent a classinfo
+* scraper/saveClassInfo.py: Make it so that if the scraper fails at any time to handle the error and instead of crashing, save the course code that failed to a log file

 ## Things we need to add to the course schema:
 * ~~Actual class name~~